 This free museum was completely renovated by the city in 2014, on the occasion of the centenary of the death of the committed poet.

 A few steps from Orléans Métropole, the castles of the Loire, are a plae you have to visit.
 If you are on a weekend , short stay or on holiday in the Orleans region, you will undoubtedly like to discover the many castles in the region , whose fame is well established!
 In top of the list ofcourse is Chateau de Chambord continuing with Chateau de Chenonceau, Chateau d’Azay-le-Rideau and Chateau d’Usse.
 Other best chateau lists would include Chateau d’Amboise, Chateau de Blois or Chateau de Cheverny.
-To read the full list of the castles of the Loire Valley check Best castles to visit in Loire Valley, France
+To read the full list of the castles of the Loire Valley check this article “Most beautiful castles in Loire Valley“.

 Most beautiful places to visit in Orleans, France